sense 1v

 Ha bussato alla porta con insistenza.
 (Giovanni Verga, I Malavoglia)

-bussàre : to knock
+bussare : to knock

 bus||re : (accento grave)

-Indicative mood (Indicativo) of the verb bussàre
+indicativo bussare.
+Indicative mood of the verb bussare

 Tempo semplice